Sampling and reconstruction of solutions to the Helmholtz equation: Conclusion

 \section{Conclusion}

-In this paper, we compare different ways of sampling solutions of the Helmholtz equation, using a finite number of point measurements.
+In this paper, we compare different ways of sampling solutions to the Helmholtz equation, using a finite number of point measurements.
 Our main results reveal that good reconstructions can be obtained using Fourier-Bessel or plane waves approximations, and that these reconstructions benefit from a denser sampling on the boundary.

-These results were obtained in the particular case of a two-dimensional disc.
-For a more general star-shaped domain in $\R^2$, the Fourier-Bessel approximation remains valid.
-The quantity $K(m)$ does not have an explicit expression, yet it can be evaluated numerically after orthogonalization of the Fourier-Bessel family.
-Our first numerical investigations indicate that denser sampling of the functions on the boundary is also beneficial in this more general setting.
+These results were obtained in the particular case of a two-dimensional disc or a three-dimensional ball.
+For a more general star-shaped domain in $\R^2$, the Fourier-Bessel approximation remains valid, but the quantity $K(m)$ does not have an explicit expression, yet it can be evaluated numerically after orthogonalization of the Fourier-Bessel or plane waves family.
+Our first numerical investigation, on the square, indicates that denser, but non-uniform, sampling of the functions on the boundary is also beneficial in this more general setting.

-In the 3-D case, solutions to the Helmholtz equation in a star-shaped domain can be approximated in a similar way, using functions that are products of spherical harmonics and spherical Bessel functions.
-We expect that a refined analysis of these functions, which have certain common properties with the 2-D Fourier-Bessel functions, leads to similar results concerning the convergence of least-squares approximations and the role of a denser sampling on the boundary.